feleir/reactnd-readable/README.md

 * CommentList: Displays a list of comments
 * CommentDetail: Displays the details of a comment
 * CommendEdit: Form to create/update a comment
-* DownvoteButton: Simple button to display the down-vote icon with a tooltip
-* UpVotebutton: Simple button to display the up-vote icon with a tooltip.

 ## Actions